Old Man's War: Synopsis

 At the conclusion of the book, Perry is promoted to captain following his deeds at Coral and, despite the separation, holds hope of reuniting with Sagan when their terms of service conclude.

-Technology
+Fictional technology

 Skip Drive

 Old Man's War introduces a new form of FTL interstellar travel called a Skip Drive.
-The Skip Drive takes an object like a space ship, punches a hole in space, and places the object at its destination in a new, essentially identical universe.
+The Skip Drive takes an object like a spaceship, punches a hole in space, and places the object at its destination in a new, essentially identical universe.
 There are limits on the skip drive due to the characters not knowing all there is to know about how it works.
 The limitations are as follows: